I didn't approve a car repair, but the shop did them anyway

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-“I was like, ‘I need to talk with my partner about this issue before we go ahead, is that ok?’
-The answer was yes,’” said Bane.
+“I was like, ‘I need to talk with my partner about this issue before we go ahead.
+Is that OK?’
+The answer was yes," Bane said.

 “Flabbergasted.
 It actually kind of ruined my day at work,” he said.

-Dave Skaien, a car repair expert for AAA, said verbal approval - at that point - is okay.
+Dave Skaien, a car repair expert for AAA, said verbal approval - at that point - is OK.

 “That’s a very legal, appropriate, well-documented method to provide approval,” he said.